sharp275/TM-AC1900-to-RT-AC68U/Readme.md

 <code>mtd-write</code> is tool for changing the bootloader and firmware.
 <code>FW_RT_AC68U_30043763626.trx</code> is the firmware that makes the TM-AC1900 a RT-AC68U.

 Extract the files to somewhere you can easily use secure copy (scp) from.
+I used my Downloads folder which I mounted as a Linux drive.

 <h2>Enable SSH</h2>